-Allegations of abuse may be made some time after the event, where this occurs the same procedures will be followed as set out in the 'Responding to Suspicions and Allegations Section'.
-These 'historic' reports are taken very seriously as the alleged perpetrator may still be working in our sport and having access to young people and vulnerable adults.
-Also it is acknowledged the bravery of people coming forward to report any allegation and they can be assured that we will always take them seriously.
+Allegations of abuse may be made some time after the event, where this occurs the same procedures will be followed as set out in the 'Responding to Suspicions of Abuse' section of this document.
+These 'historic' reports are taken very seriously, as the alleged perpetrator may still be working in our sport and having access to children.
+Also, it is acknowledged the bravery of people coming forward to report any allegation and they can be assured that we will always take them seriously.